Chiadikaobixo/DSA/Algorithm/README.md

 # merge sort
 it is a combination of two things, merging and sorting. it works by decomposing an array into smaller arrays of 0 - 1 elements and then building up a newly sorted array.

+# quick sort
+just like merge sort, it exploits the fact that arrays of 0 or 1 element are always sorted. it works by selecting one element (called the pivot) and finding the index where the pivot should end up in the sorted array. once the pivot is positioned properly, quick sort can be applied on either side of the pivot